Moesif/moesifgin/README.md

 ```

 #### `moesifOptions` (Required)
 A `map[string]interface{}` type containing the configuration options for your application.
-See [the example application code](https://github.com/Moesif/moesifgin-example/blob/master/main.go) for better understanding.
+See [the example Gin server code](https://github.com/Moesif/moesifgin/blob/master/example/main.go) for better understanding.

 See [Configuration Options](#configuration-options) for the common configuration options.
 See [Options for Logging Outgoing Calls](#options-for-logging-outgoing-calls) for configuration options specific to capturing and logging outgoing API calls.